Chiropractic

 - It is also recognized by the International Olympic Committee.

-The ACADEMIC TRAINING of a Chiropractor
+The ACADEMIC TRAINING of a chiropractor

-This training is divided into:
+This degree is divided into: